factorhouse/slipway/README.md

 Jetty is sophisticated as it addresses a complex domain with flexibility and configurability.

 Slipway holds close to Jetty idioms for configuration rather than presenting a simplified DSL.

-Our goal is to support Jetty configuration in the style that Jetty intends, providing the means to leverage all of Jetty's capabilities if you require, while providing sensible defaults for basic behaviour.

 Slipway takes a map of namespaced configuration.